 We believe that thoughtful consideration of ESG matters provides meaningful value to our employees, portfolio companies, stockholders and community.
-We believe that our commitment to implementing business practices mindful of ESG matters will have a lasting positive impact on all of our key stakeholders.
+We believe that our commitment to implementing, maintaining and consistently seeking to improve business practices mindful of ESG matters will have a lasting positive impact on all of our key stakeholders.
 Therefore, we are dedicated to taking ESG considerations into account with respect to our corporate activities at Main Street, including in the evaluation of investments.
-We incorporate ESG principals into our investment diligence and evaluation processes.
+We incorporate ESG considerations into our investment diligence and evaluation processes.
+ESG topics considered for any particular business can vary, but can include use of natural resources, compliance with environmental regulation and best practices, gender and ethnic diversity and inclusion practices, community outreach and support and governance policies and practices, among others.
+These ESG considerations evaluated are part of the total underwriting information considered by our investment teams and investment committee and positive or negative findings with respect to any or all ESG factors will not be dispositive in an investment decision.

 We seek to maintain a close-knit culture, a factor that we believe is important in employee retention, which is reinforced by our Community Building Committee.
 Our Community Building Committee, which is composed of a substantial cross section of employees across our organization, develops programs and initiatives that promote an open and inclusive atmosphere and encourage employee outreach with our community, in each case based upon feedback received from our employees.
-We are a dedicated proponent of local charitable and non-profit organizations.
-We support these charities with both monetary donations and the support of our employee's time and talents through special Main Street team projects and the utilization of our Volunteer Time Off program.
+We are a dedicated proponent of certain local charitable and non-profit organizations.
+The Company supports these charities with both monetary donations, at the discretion of and with the approval of our Community Building Committee, and the support of our employee's time and talents through special Main Street team projects and the utilization of our Volunteer Time Off program.
+The activities and results of our Community Building Committee on a quarterly basis.
 We encourage you to visit our website for more information about charitable organizations receiving our ongoing support.
 Nothing on our website, however, shall be deemed incorporated by reference into this proxy statement.